romyilano/romyilano/README.md

-- 👋 Hi, I’m @romyilano
+- 👋 Hi, I’m @romyilano, a passionate artist and engineer
+- The Swift community is awesome and I often help support the local [SF Bay Area SLUG/CocoaHeads meetup](https://www.meetup.com/swift-language/)
 - I love the SudoRoom hackerspace and Oakland https://www.sudoroom.org
 - 👀 I'm interested in both building things and the process of building things https://www.romyilano.com/blog